- Became the first woman to be Presiding Justice of the Third Department when appointed by Gov. Andrew Cuomo on April 5, 2012.

 - Served as a member of the Commission on Judicial Conduct from 2000 to 2012.

-- Chair of the State Bar Association Committee on Judicial Wellness and also served on that Association's Special Committee on Alcoholism and Drug Abuse, Special Committee on Procedures for Judicial Discipline, and the President's Committee on Access to Justice.
+- Chair of the State Bar Association Committee on Judicial Wellness and has also served on that Association's Special Committee on Alcoholism and Drug Abuse, Special Committee on Procedures for Judicial Discipline, and the President's Committee on Access to Justice.